inket/stts/README.md

 bundle exec ruby extract.rb https://status.notion.so/
 ```

-For services that cannot be added with the script, feel free to create a issue.
+For services that cannot be added with the script, feel free to create an issue.

 #### Contact